Click HERE for a complete listing of adjunct faculty 2019-2021 teaching assignments.

 Dr. Casey McDougall is the Training Director of the Postdoctoral M.S.
 Program in Clinical Psychopharmacology.
 He is also noted as the Program Instructor and Clinical Supervisor of Record.
-Dr. Casey McDougall is a prescribing psychologist in New Mexico and a licensed psychologist in Minnesota.
+Dr. Casey McDougall is a prescribing psychologist in New Mexico and engages in consult work at the Rehabilitation Hospital of Southern New Mexico.
 He earned a Doctorate in Clinical Psychology from the University of North Dakota and Postdoctoral Masters in Clinical Psychopharmacology from Alliant International University.
 He completed his Pre-Doctoral Internship through the UNM Health Sciences Center; followed by his Post-Doctoral training with the Pueblo of Acoma.
 He is now the fulltime Training Director for the RXPP Program and Full Professor within the CEP Dept. Previously he worked for Indian Health Service as the Behavioral Health Director at the Red Lake Hospital (Red Lake Nation; Red Lake, MN).
 He is a Veteran of Operation Iraqi Freedom III and Direct Descendant of the White Earth (Nation) Band of Chippewa where his father is enrolled.
-He is a passionate Minnesota Vikings fan and is currently teaching himself how to play the guitar.
-Complete Vita

 Dr. Marlin Hoover is a prescribing psychologist in New Mexico and a licensed psychologist in Illinois.
 He earned a Ph.D. in Behavioral Sciences from the University of Chicago and Postdoctoral Masters in Clinical Psychopharmacology from Fairleigh Dickinson University.
 He is board certified in Clinical Psychology by the American Board of Professional Psychology, and in Medical Psychology by the American Board of Medical Psychology.
 He is a member of the faculty of the Southern New Mexico Family Medicine Residency.
 Additionally he sees patients for psychotherapy and medication at the Center Through the Looking Glass in Las Cruces and Hoover and Associates in Chicago.
 He was a Faculty member and Psychology Department Chair at Saint Xavier University in Chicago for twenty years.